Scotland national netball team: Commonwealth Games

-European Netball Championship
+Netball Europe Open Championships

-Scotland have played regularly in the European Netball Championship.
+Scotland have played regularly in the Netball Europe Open Championships.
 Their best performances came in 2014 and when they finished second.

 Netball Singapore Nations Cup

 Scotland have finished as runners up in two Netball Singapore Nations Cup tournaments.

 Netball Superleague

 Scotland effectively competes in the Netball Superleague.
 Between 2008 and 2011 they played as Glasgow Wildcats.
 One of the main aims of forming the Glasgow Wildcats franchise was to help Scotland prepare for the 2014 Commonwealth Games, which were hosted in Glasgow.
 Denise Holland was subsequently appointed joint head coach of both the Wildcats and Scotland.
 Since 2017 they have played as the Sirens.
 Gail Parata served as the joint head coach of both Sirens and Scotland.
 At the 2019 Netball World Cup, eleven of the Scotland squad were Sirens players.